coreruleset/go-ftw/README.md

   ftw run [flags]

 Flags:
-  -d, --dir string       recursively find yaml tests in this directory (default ".")
+      --connect-timeout duration   timeout for connecting to endpoints during test execution (default 3s) -d, --dir string                 recursively find yaml tests in this directory (default ".")
   -e, --exclude string             exclude tests matching this Go regexp (e.g. to exclude all tests beginning with "91", use "91.*").
-                         If you want more permanent exclusion, check the 'testmodify' option in the config file.
+                                   If you want more permanent exclusion, check the 'testoverride' option in the config file.
   -h, --help                       help for run
       --id string                  (deprecated).
 Use --include matching your test only.
   -i, --include string             include only tests matching this Go regexp (e.g. to include only tests beginning with "91", use "91.*").
-  -q, --quiet            do not show test by test, only results -t, --time             show time spent per test
+  -q, --quiet                      do not show test by test, only results
+      --read-timeout duration      timeout for receiving responses during test execution (default 1s) -t, --time                       show time spent per test

 Global Flags:
       --cloud           cloud mode: rely only on HTTP status codes for determining test success or failure (will not process any logs)